 Aluminum sliding glass patio doors can give your home a contemporary feeling.
-If you are remodeling, consider adding sidelites and transoms for additional light and ventilation to create a wall of windows around your patio door (see photo).
+If you are remodeling, consider adding sidelites and transoms for additional light and ventilation to create a wall of windows around your patio door (as pictured).
 The narrow frames and clean lines help you maximize your view and the strength and stability of aluminum make it a great choice for replacement or new construction projects.

 4) Moving Glass Walls Sliding Patio Doors